Justinus22/immometric-to-todoist/README.md

 2. **Click the extension icon**
    - The property will be automatically added to your Todoist
+   - The city name will be automatically extracted and added as a label
    - Success/error status will show as a badge on the extension icon

+### How Location Detection Works

+The extension automatically extracts the city name from the property listing using these patterns:
+- **"Brandenburg - CityName"** → extracts "CityName" (e.g., "Oranienburg")
+- **"12345 CityName"** → extracts "CityName" from postal code + city format
+- **Automatic labeling**: Creates Todoist labels like "Oranienburg", "Storkow", "Fürstenwalde"

+If a label for the city already exists, it will be reused.
+If not, a new label is created automatically.

 ## 🏗️ Architecture